-Additionally, Dr. Valerie Lou is involved with both the Climate Solutions Accelerator (a 501(c)(3) nonprofit affiliated with URSMD that is dedicated to inspiring and facilitating a large-scale climate mobilization in the Genesee-Finger Lakes Region), and a faculty working group at URSMD to strengthen the decision-making abilities of people at URSMD and the surrounding Rochester community who are disproportionately impacted by climate change and environmental injustice.
+Additionally, Dr. Valerie Lou is involved with both the Climate Solutions Accelerator (a 501(c)(3) nonprofit affiliated with URSMD that is dedicated to inspiring and facilitating a large-scale climate mobilisation in the Genesee-Finger Lakes Region), and a faculty working group at URSMD to strengthen the decision-making abilities of people at URSMD and the surrounding Rochester community who are disproportionately impacted by climate change and environmental injustice.

-4. Does your institution have a planetary health website, or a website centralizing various campus resources related to health and the environment?

-- There is an easy-to-use, adequately comprehensive website that centralizes various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities. - There is a website that attempts to centralize various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive. - The institution has an Office of Sustainability website that includes some resources related to health and the environment. - 0 There is no website.
+4. Does your institution have a planetary health website that centralises ongoing and past research related to health and the environment?
+There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.
+There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
+The institution has an Office of Sustainability website that includes some resources related to health and the environment.
+There is no website.